Let me ask you something straight up.

 Step 4 — Log It (Briefly)

 After you complete it, mark it off.
 One checkmark in a notebook.
 A dot on a calendar.
 A single line in a notes app: “Did the thing.”
 That’s all you need.
 Over time, you’ll build a visual record of your own reliability — and that record becomes one of the most powerful motivators you can have.
+This is habit stacking at its simplest: pair the hard thing with the log, and both become automatic.

 Step 5 — Repeat Tomorrow

 That’s the whole method.
 Pick one hard thing.
 Do it.
 Log it.
 Repeat.
+Simple daily challenges, done consistently, build something most people never get: a track record with yourself.

 How to Be Disciplined and Consistent When Life Gets in the Way

-Shrink the hard thing, but don’t skip it.
+And here’s the strategy: shrink the hard thing, but don’t skip it.

 If you planned to do a 20-minute workout and today is a disaster, do two minutes.
 Seriously — two minutes of exercise still counts.
 You didn’t skip.
 You showed up.
 That matters more than the duration.
+This works whether you’re dealing with a packed schedule, low energy, family chaos, or even if you’re someone who struggles with focus and consistency — including those who find it harder to stay on track due to things like ADHD.
+The principle is the same: shrink it, but show up.

 The brain doesn’t care about the length of the action.
 It cares about the pattern.
 Did you do it or didn’t you?
 A two-minute win still tells your brain: “I keep my commitments.”
 A zero reinforces the opposite.
+That’s how you push through hard times without quitting — not by being tougher, but by being smarter about what “showing up” actually requires.

 Think of it like this: imagine a chain of paper clips.
 Every hard thing you complete adds a link.
 Your job isn’t to add a perfect link every day.
 Your job is to never break the chain.
 A tiny link still counts.